Super-NEAT-Bros/super-neat-bros/README.md

 ### NEAT Algorithm

+In reflection, we are satisfied with the results of the NEAT algorithm to play Super Mario Bros.
+Our main goal was for the project was to complete a level of Super Mario Bros.
+We not only did this, but we our algorithm is able to play
 The best physical outcome for this project would be the generation of a model to play through each level of Super Mario Bros. without dying--maybe with at least a little training beforehand.